 A subdomain is a part of a website that works almost as an independent entity.
 A subdomain is what is to the left of the dot that precedes the root domain:

 The purpose of subdomains originally was to offer a solution other than having to register 100+ domains.
 Instead of registering multiple domains, you create subdomains to host your content and you would host completely different content.

 When to use a subdomain

-A lot of website owners prefer to use subdomains, whereas others say that subdirectories are the better choice, even taking SEO into consideration.
+A lot of website owners prefer to use subdomains, whereas others say that subdirectories are the better choice, even taking SEO efforts into consideration.

-A subdomain leans to gather keywords independently of your root URL.
+A subdomain leans to gather keywords independently of your top-level domain URL.

 - Subdomains are generally used when a portion of a website requires its own server.